pablogguz/pablogguz.github.io/content/blog/stata-vscode-quarto.md

 **jUsT dOn't usE sTAta BrO**.

 I get it.
-I code in multiple languages in my work and it is indeed not a good idea to *just* use Stata, simply because there are lots of cool things (web scraping, geospatial stuff, ML) that otherwise you won't be able to do.
+I code in multiple languages and it is indeed not a good idea to *just* use Stata, simply because there are lots of cool things (web scraping, geospatial stuff, ML) that you would not be able to do.

 However, the truth is that if you do applied microeconomics for a living, in many cases **it would be very stupid not to use Stata**.
 Whoever tells you otherwise is i) not an applied microeconomist (good for them!) or ii) underestimating how important Stata is in the profession:

 - Stata can be found in [more than 70% of replication packages](https://www.r-bloggers.com/2023/12/usage-shares-of-programming-languages-in-economics-research/) for published papers in economics.
-It is followed by Matlab (which we deliberately ignore since it is aimed for structural work), and R comes in third with less than 10%.
+It is followed by Matlab (which we deliberately ignore since it is aimed at structural work), and R comes in third with less than 10%.
 I am not going to argue whether this is a good or a bad equilibrium but _it is an equilibrium_, and if you want to understand what others have done and collaborate you need to learn Stata

-- For reduced-form econometrics, Stata is unparallaled.
+- For reduced-form econometrics, Stata is unparalleled.
 Period.
-I have been writing code for +3.5 years and it still amazes me how ridiculously cumbersome R and Python are relative to Stata when it comes to running regressions.
+I have been writing code for +3.5 years and it still amazes me how ridiculously cumbersome R and Python are relative to Stata when it comes to running regressions and manipulating regression output.
 For some specifications, it is simply not possible to use something else unless you want to code the estimator from scratch (good luck running modern difference-in-differences estimators for heterogeneous treatment effects in Python, for example)

 - Economists love regression tables.
-And again, the functionalities and flexibility of ```esttab``` to export fully formatted and reproducible LaTeX tables in Stata are light years ahead of the alternatives in other languages (e.g., ```stargazer``` in R).
+And again, the functionalities and flexibility of ```esttab``` to export fully formatted and reproducible LaTeX tables in Stata are light years ahead of the alternatives in other languages (e.g., ```stargazer``` in R)

-- If you do applied micro research or policy work, **coding will never truly be your comparative advantage**.
-An economist is not a commercial data scientist, and it does not make sense to pretend to be one.[^2] Instead, your value lies on the quality of your ideas and how good you execute them – programming is only useful insofar as it helps you in that purpose.
-Some folks (myself included) enjoy venturing off the beaten path, but most researchers would prioritize research productivity over learning new data skills.
+- For most people doing applied micro research or policy work, **coding will ever hardly be their comparative advantage**.
+Economists in academia are not commercial data scientists, and it does not make sense to pretend to be one.[^2] Instead, their value lies in the quality of their ideas and how well they execute them – coding is only useful insofar as it helps in that purpose.
+Some folks (myself included) enjoy venturing off the beaten path, but most researchers would prioritize research productivity when the marginal cost of learning new data skills is too high.
 In this sense, Stata has a quite shallow and gentle learning curve, so a lot of people learn it as their first "language" and then just stick to it.
 I am not saying this is good (I think is bad!), but in the end people respond to incentives.

 # Why VSCode

 VSCode is Microsoft's open-source code editor.
-It supports a wide array of programming languages and comes with the usual IDE features like syntax highlighting, code completion, Copilot, and version control integration.
+It supports a wide array of programming languages and comes with the usual IDE features like syntax highlighting, code completion, [Copilot](https://github.com/features/copilot), and version control integration.[^copilot]

 More importantly, turns out that it is fairly straightforward to integrate VSCode with Stata via plug-ins.
 VSCode also has nice LaTeX extensions, which in my opinion makes it the only real alternative to Overleaf.
 This means that you can seamlessly integrate all your workflow into a single code editor, from data cleaning to drafting.